tkw1536/blog.guys.wtf/content/drafts/ggman.md

     This makes it extremely simple to find a project belonging to a repository and working on it.

 -
-    `ggcode PATTERN`, which is like `ggcd` except that it open a [Visual Studio Code](https://code.visualstudio.com/) instance in the desired directory.
+    `ggcode PATTERN`, which is like `ggcd` except that it opens a [Visual Studio Code](https://code.visualstudio.com/) instance in the desired directory.
-    This makes it extremely quick to start coding on a specific project, without having to navigate through various user interfaces.
+    This makes it extremely quick to start coding on a specific repository, without having to navigate through various user interfaces.

-Another filter is the special `--here` filter which only matches the repository in the current directory (even if not under `$GGROOT`).
+Another filter worth mentioning is the special `--here` filter which only matches the repository in the current directory (even if not under `$GGROOT`).
-There are also other filters, but they are not important here.
+There are also other filters, see the README for a complete list.

 ## Other ggman functionality